 The Rumble 100 is a portable, all-in-one box that integrates the amp and speakers into a single cabinet.
 In terms of amp coverage and speaker configuration, the Rumble gets a beefy 100W D power amp, as well as ported speaker enclosure for incredible volume and numbing deep bass response.
 There’s also one-eighth-inch jack that allows you to practice without disturbing the neighbors, as well as an Aux one-eighth-inch jack to plug in your MP3 Player and have a homemade gig-simulation.

 We recommend it both as a house amp and a gig amp, especially for smaller venues and clubs.
-There’s a 5-year transferrable warranty, making this easily one of the best bass amps under $300.
+There’s a 5-year transferrable warranty to boot!

 The second on our little list is the Hartke HD50 Bass Combo.
 Regarding its output power, this heart-warming box comes in 15, 25, 50, 75 and 100-Watt variants.
 The HD50 will give you excellent sound with rich lows and strong mid and high response.
 It will also let you tweak your sound so precisely it’s unbelievable.
 The speaker packs a tight punch and intense, deep low range.